cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 `Queriers` are very similar to `handlers`, except they serve user queries to the state as opposed to processing transactions.
 A query is initiated from an [interface](#intefaces) by an end-user who provides a `queryRoute` and some `data`.
 The query is then routed to the correct application's `querier` by `baseapp`'s [`handleQueryCustom`](https://github.com/cosmos/cosmos-sdk/blob/master/baseapp/baseapp.go#L519-L556) method using `queryRoute`.

-The `Querier` of a module are defined in a file called `querier.go`, and consists of:
+The `Querier` of a module is defined in a file called `querier.go`, and consists of:

 - A **switch function** `NewQuerier` to route the query to the appropriate `querier` function.
 This function returns a `querier` function, and is used in `app.go` to initialize the [application's query router](./baseapp.md#query-routing).
 See an example of such a switch [here](https://github.com/cosmos/sdk-application-tutorial/blob/master/x/nameservice/querier.go#L21-L34).
-- - **One querier function for each data type defined by the module that needs to be queryable**.
+- **One querier function for each data type defined by the module that needs to be queryable**.
 Developers write the query processing logic in these functions.
 This generally involves calling [`keeper`](#keeper)'s methods to query the state and marshalling it to JSON.
 See an example of `querier` functions [here](https://github.com/cosmos/sdk-application-tutorial/blob/master/x/nameservice/querier.go#L37-L101).

 To learn more about `queriers`, [click here](./querier.md).